 I have written a blog post along similar lines before Bad days and Landscape Photography in that there is no such thing as failure in photography.
 Every journey we take with camera in hand is experience gained and as long as you don’t let those bad days demotivate you there is always something to be learnt or improved upon!

-So here I will share with you my Lightning Photography tips for getting that epic shot and yes most of them, if not all have come from my own failed attempts.
-I will keep this blog updated after each time I chase a storm from now on and briefly summarise the event until I get that epic lightening photograph I long for.
-I have a feeling this could turn into a long running blog post!
+So here I will share with you my Thunderstorm photography tips for getting that epic shot and yes most of them, if not all have come from my own failed attempts.

-Before I get into my Lightning Photography tips, I will share with you a brief summery of my latest failure so you can see that you are not alone when the inevitable happens and things go wrong.
+Before I get into my Thunder and Lightning Photography tips, I will share with you a brief summery of my latest failure so you can see that you are not alone when the inevitable happens and things go wrong but you can skip this and go straight to tips here.

 I have been chasing Lightning for a while now and living in the Midlands, we are not exactly blessed with frequent lightning storms.
 This leads to many long journeys around the UK chasing storms where, I have made several unsuccessful trips to Wales this year.
 One trip I chased a storm across Anglesey and over Snowdonia which didn’t materialise and I just ended up extremely wet without a single shot to show for my efforts.
 Oh the Joys of photography!